andreipope/andreipope.github.io/pages/cv.md

 the audience’s attention

 ### Best Business Advisors, Bucharest- Founder
-**March 2017- August 2018**
+**March 2017- March 2018**
 > Best Business Advisors offers project management services to help companies improve project profitability, streamline costs, manage limited resources and achieve on-time delivery.

 ### Hewlett-Packard Enterprise, Bucharest​ - Lead Enterprise Architect
 **August 2014 - March 2017**
->The leader of the technical team, covering the entire lifecycle of the project from presales to delivery and support
+>Leader of the technical team, covering the entire lifecycle of the project from presales to delivery and support

 **Key Responsibilities:**
 * Responsible for working with senior customer staff, from both a business and IT perspective.
 Has a level of understanding across the breadth of HPE’s product set and technology architectures.